altimmons/LangNotes/WindowsAdmin.md

 Type regsvr32 dllname.dll and press Enter.
 This will add the DLL file to Windows Registry.
 Type regsvr32 -u dllname.dll to remove the DLL file from the Windows Registry.

+### Current Path
+There is another current path, maintained by Windows, that applies to all .NET methods.
+It may be different than PowerShell’s current path:

+PS> [Environment]::CurrentDirectory
+C:\test

+PS> [System.IO.Path]::GetFullPath('.')
+C:\test

+PS>

 ## Protocol Host

 Nirsoft URLProtocolView

-Running `ms-taskswitcher:/` brings up task viewThe protocol host seems useful!
+Running `ms-taskswitcher:/` brings up task view
+The protocol host seems useful!
 .

 #### Getting a programs Path